-Brown Leads Arizona To 74-55 Win Over Grambling State
+Brown leads Arizona to 74-55 win over Grambling State

 Arizona lost more than 85% of its scoring from last season, including NBA draft picks Josh Green, Zeke Nnaji and Nico Mannion.

-Miller replaced the roster holes with six international players, three transfers and top-50 recruit Dalen Terry.
+Miller refilled the roster with six international players, three transfers and top-50 recruit Dalen Terry.

-Two of the transfers helped the Wildcats jump out to a 39-23 halftime lead.
+Two of the transfers - who happen to be roommates - helped the Wildcats jump out to a 39-23 halftime lead.

 Akinjo, the Big East freshman of the year at Georgetown two years ago, was sharp running the offense and had 10 points by halftime.
 Brown, a former McDonald's All-American who played at Nevada, dominated inside, scoring eight points with nine rebounds.